-After waiting years for a subpoena from HUAC, he was finally summoned.
-Eddie appeared before a HUAC subcommittee on December 22, 1950, pleading with them to
+After waiting years for a subpoena from HUAC, Eddie was finally summoned.
+On December 22, 1950, Eddie appeared before a HUAC subcommittee.
+He pled with them to:

 “Either snap my neck or set me free.
 If you snap my neck I will still say I believe in America.”

-Still, Robinson was not cleared by HUAC: he realized that until he “named names,” the committee would do nothing to salvage his reputation, and Hollywood would not hire him.
+Still, Edward G. Robinson was not cleared by HUAC.
+Eddie’s refusal to “name names” in his testimony didn’t sit well with the committee.
+Unless he did, HUAC would do nothing to salvage his reputation, and Hollywood would not hire him.

-But after yet again swearing that he was not, and never had been a communist, Eddie was officially cleared, once and for all.
+But this time—after swearing yet again that he was not, and never had been a communist—Eddie was officially cleared [aff. link]:

 “What the committee would have licked its chops over would have been names; I mentioned as few as possible, and never once (unlike others who testified in this period) did I name anybody—repeat, anybody—as being a member of the Communist party.”

 The ultimate irony of this final hearing that officially restored Robinson’s good name was when Congressman Francis E Walter said at the close of the session that HUAC had never had any evidence that Eddie was a communist or communist sympathizer: